Russians buy dollars, hoard cash on rouble fears

 "We first noticed increased demand in Moscow on Oct.
 8-9, when the dollar repeatedly started to trade above 40 roubles," she said.
 "In the regions, the rise in demand started later, from Oct.
 13, and on a lesser scale."

-Representatives from VTB 24, the retail-banking arm of Russia's second-largest lender VTB (VTBR.MM), and Rosbank, part of Societe Generale Group (SOGN.PA), have seen a similar increase in forex demand.
+Representatives from VTB 24, the retail-banking arm of Russia's second-largest lender VTB, and Rosbank, part of Societe Generale Group, have seen a similar increase in forex demand.

 Another mid-sized Russian lender, Soyuz, said it sold $2.3 million in dollars to customers in October, compared with $890,000 in September.